Semantics in Multi-objective Genetic Programming: Results and Analysis

-Table~\ref{tab:unique:spea2} reports the number of unique solutions on the minority and majority classes found by either SPEA2 vs. any of the semantic-based approaches used in this work.
+Table~\ref{tab:unique:spea2} reports the number of unique solutions found by either SPEA2 \textit{vs.} any of the semantic-based approaches used in this work.
 Similarly to what has been reported in Table~\ref{tab:unique:nsgaii}, as well as discussed before, we can observe that our proposed SDO produces significantly more solutions compared to canonical SPEA2.
 For example, the lowest ratio of SDO \textit{vs.} SPEA2 is $\approx$2.7 on the Yeast$_2$ dataset (253.1 $\pm$ 21.4 \textit{vs.} 886.3 $\pm$ 153.1) and the highest ratio of SDO \textit{vs.} SPEA2 is $\approx$6.7 on the Abal$_2$ dataset (166.1 $\pm$ 13.9 \textit{vs.} 1120.4 $\pm$ 233.3).
 Similarly to what can be seen in Table~\ref{tab:unique:nsgaii}, the other two semantic-based approaches (SSC and SCD) do not show a significant improvement when compared to SPEA2.

-From this analysis, it is clear that our proposed SDO produces many more solutions on the minority and majority classes compared to any of the canonical MO approaches used in this work, regardless of the dataset used.
+From this analysis, it is clear that our proposed SDO produces more unique solutions compared to any of the canonical MO approaches used in this work, regardless of the dataset used.
 However, we cannot say whether these unique solutions found by our approach are better or worse compared to those obtained by NSGA-II or SPEA2.
+To address this, we provide further analysis of the approximated Pareto fronts in Section \ref{sec:sdo_discuss}.
 Figures~\ref{fig:evolved:solutions_nsgaii} and~\ref{fig:evolved:solutions_spea2} show the evolved solutions that were exclusively found by (i) either NSGA-II or NSGA-II SDO, and (ii) either SPEA2 or SPEA2 SDO, respectively, for all the datasets used in this work.
-It is clear to see from Figures~\ref{fig:evolved:solutions_nsgaii} and~\ref{fig:evolved:solutions_spea2}, that the unique evolved solutions that were found by SDO (setting UBSS = 0.5 to be used in Eq.~(\ref{semantic:distance:one:value})), represented by green hollow square symbols, are more numerous and more spread than those yielded by the canonical EMO approaches: NSGA-II (Figure~\ref{fig:evolved:solutions_nsgaii}) or SPEA2 (Figure~\ref{fig:evolved:solutions_spea2}), represented by black hollow circles.
-This is particularly clear for the Ion, Spect, Abal$_1$ and Abal$_2$ datasets.
+It is clear to see from Figures~\ref{fig:evolved:solutions_nsgaii} and~\ref{fig:evolved:solutions_spea2}, that the unique evolved solutions that were found by SDO (setting UBSS = 0.5 to be used in Eq.~(\ref{semantic:distance:one:value})), represented by green hollow square symbols, are more numerous and more spread than those produced by the canonical EMO approaches: NSGA-II (Figure~\ref{fig:evolved:solutions_nsgaii}) or SPEA2 (Figure~\ref{fig:evolved:solutions_spea2}), represented by black hollow circles.
+This is particularly clear for the Ion, Spect, Yeast$_2$, Abal$_1$ and Abal$_2$ datasets.
 The situation is less clear for the Yeast$_1$ dataset.